luigisaetta/custom_rag_agent/README.md

 * UI implemented with **Streamlit**

 Support for streaming events from the agent: as soon as a step is completed (Vector Search, Reranking, ...) the UI is updated.
-For example links to the documentation' chunks are displayed before the final answer.
+For example, links to the documentation' chunks are displayed before the final answer is ready.

 ## Status
 It is a PoC.
 It is **wip**.